eepyITU/Replication/README.md

 ## How to run and use the Eepy Auction:
 1. Open up as many terminals as you'd like.
 The client can connect to N many terminals.
 (No, we haven't limit-tested N.)
 - We recommend opening two terminals for servers, and two terminals for clients.
-Or more if you want, you decide <3
+Or more if you want, you decide.

 2. For the server-terminals, start each of the servers by running the command `go run server/server.go -port <PortNumber>`.
 - Note that running `go run server/server.go` defaults to port :8080.